Get a graduate degree

 Master of Arts in Teaching

-The Master of Arts in Teaching (MAT) program is intended for mid-career change students or individuals beginning a second career following retirement.
-One of the admission qualifying factors is that a student must hold at least a baccalaureate degree from an accredited college/university.
-The MAT is a combined master's and certification program that has been approved by the Missouri Department of Elementary and Secondary Education (DESE) and is fully accredited by CAEP.
-The program provides students the opportunity to earn teacher certification in one of 20 different areas of secondary education while also completing a master’s degree.
-The MAT involves extensive site-based clinical experience.
-Each student’s program of study is individualized based on their previous coursework and life/work experiences.
+The Master of Arts in Teaching (MAT) program is a combined graduate degree and initial teacher certification program intended for individuals who hold at least a baccalaureate degree from an accredited college/university.
+The MAT is a teacher certification program approved by the Missouri Department of Elementary and Secondary Education (DESE) and is intended for secondary-level and middle-level future educators.
+The MAT program provides the opportunity for multiple content area certifications and includes extensive site-based clinical experiences in area schools building upon the students' previous coursework and experiences.

 - Applicants must meet minimum Graduate College requirements for admission.

 - Applicants must hold at least a bachelor’s degree in, or related to, the area of certification desired.
-If nine or more hours of course work in the content remains to be completed at the time of admission, the candidate may be admitted conditionally to the program; however, the Missouri Content Assessment (MoCA) must be passed by the candidate prior to being admitted to the MAT program.
+If nine or more hours of course work in the content remains to be completed at the time of admission, the candidate may be admitted conditionally to the program.

 |Course Code||Course Title||Credit Hours|